-Cuomo, de Blasio Order New York City Curfew for Monday Night: Updates
+Trump Vows ‘Law and Order’ as Nearby Protesters Get Tear Gassed: Updates

 Monday, June 1

-CBP says border patrol officers are deploying to DC to help quell “acts of domestic terrorism by groups of radicals & agitators”
+CBP says border patrol officers are deploying to DC to help quell “acts of domestic terrorism”

 This is alarming: